 If the participant is a minor, their parent/guardian may help the participant complete the form (more on this below).
-If an adult participant is believed to be an unreliable historian or is otherwise unable to complete the form (e.g., due to cognitive or physical limitations), their caretaker or Level 2 MR Personnel may help the participant complete the form.
+If an adult participant is believed to be an unreliable historian, or is otherwise unable to complete the form (e.g., due to cognitive or physical limitations), their caretaker or Level 2 MR Personnel may help the participant complete the form.

 2) Level 2 MR Personnel must interactively review the completed MNC MR Safety Screening Form in its entirety with the participant (see below for pediatric and clinical population participant screening instructions).
-Level 2 MR Personnel should also ensure at this time that all regulations under the section "Physical Screening and Participant Changing/Gowning Rooms (p.
-61)" are being adhered to prior to proceeding to the Zone 3 entrance.
+Level 2 MR Personnel should also ensure at this time that all regulations under the section "Gowning" are being adhered to prior to proceeding to the Zone 3 entrance.
 This includes an assessment of clothing safety.
 The MR Operator will make the final assessment of clothing at the Zone 3 entrance.